Saturday, December 13, 2008

 Sean is funny.

-Bad Structure (only some are funny, so I don't have to be funny), so Overall Bad (even though the premises are true)
+Bad Structure (only some are funny, so I don't have to be funny), so Overall Bad (even though the premises are true)6) If Sean sings, then students cringe.

 Sean is singing right now.